pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

 :ledger: How does this visualization inform us about global genetic diversity (or relative lack of genetic diversity) and its relationship to geography and/or demographic trends?
-How would you explain in a concise, non-technical way the main demographic trends, or "population structure", captured by PCs 1 and 2?
+How would you explain in a concise, non-technical way the main demographic trends, or *population structure*, captured by PCs 1 and 2?

 :orange_book: Which results match your expectations, and which do you find more surprising?